datarightsngo/datarights.ngo/content/cases/wireless-exception.md

   participated in the case.
 Introduction: This case at the French Constitutional Council put an end to the loophole which, since 1991, had been exempting all wireless communications surveillance of legal safeguards.
-Data Rights members participated in writing and leading the legal challenge.
+Data Rights members contributed to the legal challenge.
 drngoParentUrl: /cases/
 ---
 ## Priority preliminary ruling request (QPC) on wireless communications surveillance to the French Council of State